 What did the Iran deal do?

-In short, the accord saw Iran limiting nuclear activities and allowed inspectors into the country in exchange for lifting economic sanctions.
+The accord saw Iran limiting nuclear activities and allowed inspectors into the country in exchange for lifting economic sanctions.

 The specific commitments from Iran included reducing their uranium stockpile by 98% and drastically lowering the number of centrifuges installed at nuclear two facilities: Natanz and Fordo.
 Centrifuges, which change the chemical properties of uranium to separate out the most fissile isotope – a material capable of sustaining a nuclear fission chain reaction called U-235.
 This creates “weapons grade” uranium used to make reactor fuel and nuclear weapons.